IndyCar Series on Fox: Production

 As was the case under NBC Sports, on-site production for all race telecasts is provided by Penske Entertainment's in-house broadcasting arm IMS Productions, with Fox Sports contributing on-air talent and other production elements and technology.
 Fox Sports SVP of technical operations Mike Davies stated that despite its prior motorsports experience from broadcasts such as NASCAR on Fox, IndyCar was "totally different", and presented "some real opportunities and some real challenges".

 Features from Fox's NASCAR coverage would be adapted, including the use of drone cameras, and new SMT tracking and analytics systems to allow for features such as on-screen "pointer" graphics to identify vehicles, the augmented reality "GhostCar" used during qualifying sessions to visualize lap time comparisons, and an augmented reality telemetry graphic shown on in-car cameras.
 Fox stated that it would produce the Indianapolis 500 as a "marquee" event with a similar scale to other flagship Fox Sports telecasts such as the Daytona 500; the event replaces the Coca-Cola 600 as Fox's marquee motorsports event of Memorial Day weekend, as the rights to that race moved to Amazon Prime Video in 2025 as part of its new rights to NASCAR.

 Fox's overall on-air presentation was influenced by a visit to Team Penske's garage in North Carolina by Fox Sports art director Andrew Narayan, as well as his sighting of a decommissioned car with exposed carbon fiber—the latter of which would contribute to a "raw" aesthetic inspired by the technology of IndyCar racing.
 Fox would adopt "Kickstart My Heart" by Mötley Crüe as its theme music for IndyCar Series broadcasts; while originally intended by Narayan as a placeholder (considering it symbolic of his childhood nostalgia as a "car guy"), it was received positively by Fox executives and was ultimately kept as the final theme.

 Fox's coverage of the 2025 Indianapolis 500 faced criticism from viewers for multiple aspects of its production, including a large number of commercial breaks (which, in some cases, caused the coverage to miss notable moments of the race), and cutting away from Palou crossing the finish line to cover Nolan Siegel's final lap crash (which had no bearing on the outcome).

 Broadcast teams

 On January 14, 2025, Fox announced Will Buxton as its lap-by-lap commentator, joined by Townsend Bell and James Hinchcliffe as analysts; both Bell and Hinchcliffe are carried over from NBC.

-On February 26, 2025, Fox finalized their pit reporter lineup for the 2025 season, which will consist of NBC alumni Kevin Lee and Georgia Henneberry, alongside Jack Harvey.
-Jamie Little is the reserve, as she will join for selected races and substituted for Henneberry, who was on maternity leave.
+On February 26, 2025, Fox finalized their pit reporter lineup for the 2025 season, which will consist of NBC alumni Kevin Lee, Georgia Henneberry, Jack Harvey and Jamie Little is the reserve as she will join for selected races.